 With the planned expansion of Chippenham and thousands of new houses nearby a new woodland is needed here more than ever before, and will be another small but vital step to increasing our national tree cover to fight climate change and halt biodiversity loss.

 Almost all of Avon’s woodland has disappeared over the last few centuries.
 This is disastrous for many reasons but perhaps most pressingly because trees are essential for tackling climate change.
 Trees take carbon dioxide out of the atmosphere and protect the valuable soil beneath.
 By growing thousands of new trees we can take a significant step in the battle against a climate disaster.

-Reforesting Avon has multiple other benefits.
+Reforesting the catchment has multiple other benefits.
 It will provide natural flood management which is much more cost-effective than engineered flood defences.
 All of the towns and cities in the area, including Chippenham, Bath, Bradford-on-Avon and Bristol are greatly at risk of flooding, particularly as climate change advances.